Q: Is Northpoint accredited?

 A: Students in 7th through 12th grade are free to take one class or multiple classes, depending on the needs and desires of each family.

-Students in Kindergarten through 6th grade may only enroll in a core block schedule (8:30 a.m. - 1:20 p.m.) that includes the core subjects required for each grade level.
-They can add up to two additional electives in the afternoon for a full day schedule.
-Our Pre-Kindergarten class meets from 8:30 am-1:20 pm on Tuesdays and Thursdays.
+Students in Kindergarten through 6th grade who choose the 2 day model may enroll in the core block only schedule (8:30 a.m. - 1:30 p.m.) that includes the core subjects required for each grade level or they can add up to two additional electives in the afternoon for a full day of classes on Tuesdays and Thursdays.
+Our Pre-Kindergarten class meets from 8:30 am-1:30 pm on Tuesdays and Thursdays and parents have the option of adding an enrichment block from 1:35 pm-3:30 pm for a full day of Pre-Kindergarten.

 Q: What is my responsibility as a parent?

-A: On Monday, Wednesday and Friday, we ask for at least one parent or guardian to commit to being present to homeschool their student(s).
-In the primary grade levels, the parent or guardian at home will co-teach with the instructor at Northpoint, covering the lessons designated for Monday, Wednesday and Friday.
+A: On the at home days, we ask for at least one parent or guardian to commit to being present to homeschool their student(s).
+In the primary grade levels, the parent or guardian at home will co-teach with the instructor at Northpoint, covering the lessons designated for the at home days.
 As each student progresses through the grade levels, your role at home shifts to one of a facilitator.
 You will eventually oversee completion of your student(s) work, and the classroom instructor will take over the actual instruction.
 Our purpose in this is two-fold.
 First, it starts training your student to be an independent worker who takes responsibility for the tasks before him or her.
 Second, it frees you from having to relearn pre-calculous or anatomy and physiology in order to teach the upper level subjects effectively.

 Q: Does Northpoint use technology in the classroom?